4. pyproject.toml Configuration

 development and production environments.

-The [project] section defines fundamental information about the project.
-This includes
+The [project] section defines fundamental information about the project:

 [project]